 Again, we used our inclusive drinks package to have wine and water with our meal – so no bill at the end and the staff were very friendly with great service.

-After dinner, we took a walk around the ship and visited the casino briefly (Deck 7), although tonight decided we weren’t feeling lucky enough and just looked at was on offer.
+After dinner, we took a walk around the ship and visited the casino briefly (Deck 7), although tonight decided we weren’t feeling lucky enough and just looked at what was on offer.
 Unfortunately, the ship was still moving around a fair bit as crossed the Tyrrhenian Sea en route to our next stop and Sara was getting a bit seasick.
 So, we decided to cut our night short and head back to the cabin.

 Back in the cabin, it was apparent just how bad the weather was.
 According to the map on the cabin TV, we had winds of over 50knts blowing across the ship and spray was blowing up past our balcony in huge quantities.
 I opened the balcony door briefly and was quickly showered with spray, but for you lucky readers, I braved it a short while to take some photos and record some footage of the bad weather.
 After I dried off and finished writing up the day I thought it was time for bed.
 We are now en route to Cagliari on the island of Sardinia and have 218 nautical miles to say in a Westerly direction.
 Hopefully, this storm will have gone before we get to the next port – it’d be a shame to have a non-sunny port!